Estuary

 MySQL and BigQuery both store data in tables.
 When you port a table from MySQL to BigQuery, it persists in BigQuery as a standard, or managed table.

-Both MySQL and BigQuery use SQL, but support different data types, so you’ll need to map the MySQL data types to equivalent BigQuery types.
+Both MySQL and BigQuery use SQL, but support different data types, so you’ll need to map the MySQL data types to equivalent BigQuery data types.
 There are different ways to handle this, depending on the data pipeline you use.

 Once the table has landed in BigQuery, it is stored as encrypted backups in Google’s warehouse.
 Users can run complex queries on it or complete any task enabled by BigQuery.